cfech/aws-solutions-architect-associate/README.md

 - When a server fails aws Auto Scaling will replace the server
 - If an entire `AZ` fails we still have 2 web servers alive in a different `AZ`
 - The Load Balancer will make sure to route traffic appropriately
-- Durable: how often data is lost
+- Durable - how often data is lost
-- Available: how often we can access the data
+- Available - how often we can access the data

 ### Elastic Load Balancing ###
 - Provides high availability
-- Can target: `EC2`, ECS, IP Addresses, lambdas etc...
+- Can target - `EC2`, ECS, IP Addresses, lambdas etc...
 ![text](./images/lb/ha-2.png)
 - LBs listen to a target group
     - will keep track of instances with health checks